novabunnii/hehe/README.md

 <p align="center"> 𝙳𝙽𝙸 .

-proshippers/yumeshippers. i don't have an issue with you guys personally but just don't int w me.
+proshippers/yumeshippers/radqueers. i don't have an issue with you guys personally but just don't int w me.

 if you're under 13, or above 18.

-zoophile, pedophile, racist, homophobic.
+zoophile, pedophile, racist, homophobic, trumpies.

 if you're someone i used to know, theres a reason why i don't anymore.

+dandy's world fans,,, sorry.

+if u romanticize mental health, gtfo. no explanation needed

+<p align="center"> 𝙱𝚈𝙸 !!

+i AM still a minor.

+i use tone tags if needed because i genuinely can't tell when people are sarcastic or not.

+i make a lot of kys and dark jokes and use caps ,, gulps.

+i am very awkward and try my best to keep convos going but it doesn't always work out

+i am autistic, i may require a bit more reassurance, if you don't like that bai bai !!